park-sewon/coq-clerical/README.md

 lemma for a sufficient condition the result of a binding operation yielding the empty set.
 In contrast, `pdom_bind_empty_2` is a lemma for a necessary condition.
-For a powerdomain operation `ops` and a property `P`, the library provdies lemmas which are used to reason their behaviours:
+For a powerdomain operation `ops` and a property `P`, the library provides lemmas which are used to reason their behaviours:
 * `pdom_ops_P_1`: a sufficient condition the result of `ops` satisfies `P`
 * `pdom_ops_P_2`: a necessary condition the result of `ops` satisfies `P` We consider the three properties: `P = empty` the result is empty, `P = bot` the result contains ⊥, and `P = total` the result